particle-iot/docs/src/content/en/shared/api.md

 When creating a new access token, you need to specify several additional pieces of info.

 You must give a valid client ID and password in HTTP Basic Auth.
-Any client ID will work right now, so we suggest `spark:spark`.
+Any client ID will work right now, so we suggest `particle:particle`.
 In the POST body, you need three parameters:

 * grant_type=password